Overview of North Carolina Retirement Tax Friendliness

 North Carolina eliminated its estate tax in 2014, so seniors who are planning on leaving wealth or property for their loved ones don’t need to worry about that.

 Retirees with investment income outside of a retirement account should be aware that capital gains in North Carolina are treated as regular income.
-They are taxed at the state rate of 5.499%.
+Therefore, they are taxed at the state rate of 5.25%.

 Most Tax Friendly Places for Retirees